veenavijai/stanford-nlp/lec-2.md

 3. Sample context-words closer to the centre-words, more - 'ramped windows'
 4. Use Pearson correlations instead of counts and discard negative values

+**Semantic patterns in vector space**

+If we can construct a vector space with a linear property, i.e., clearly associate a direction to a relationship (for example, action-doer like clean-janitor, swim-swimmer, pray-priest), then these word vectors will do well when it comes to analogies.

+Takeaway: if we carefully design the counts, even conventional methods can give us useful word vector spaces.

+**Count-based vs direct prediction**